 - For the fruit decor, we need very ripe apricots: if they are not ripe enough, the result will be worse because more acidic.
 Do not hesitate to test them: they must be soft.
 You will also need a little brown sugar to sprinkle on top and flaked almonds for the decoration.

 How to prepare this apricot almond cake?

-The paste seems thick to you: it is quite normal it is the almond powder which gives this effect.
-This dense texture will allow the apricots not to “sink” to the bottom of the mold.
-All you have to do is pour this dough into a springformed springform pan and start decorating.
+- don't worry if the batter feels thick : it is completely normal it is the almond powder which gives this effect.
+This dense texture will prevent the apricots from "sinking" to the bottom of the mould.

 Possible variations for this recipe

 Instead of apricots in this cake, you can opt for any type of stone fruit.
 For example plums, peaches will work great with almond flavor!